-The mathematics minor is a good choice when for students who enjoy learning mathematics, but whose primary interests are in another area.
+The mathematics minor is a good choice for students who enjoy learning mathematics, but whose primary interests are in another area.

 There are two routes to the minor.
 Each requires 5 courses.
 Option I specifies a 300-level course and permits one 100-level course to be counted, while Option II has no 300-level requirement but does not count any 100-level courses.